Croatian master Modric schools Nigeria"s young guns

 Croatia, semi-finalists at France '98, have struggled to live up to the lofty expectations borne of an embarrassment of midfield riches, and meekly lost their World Cup opener 3-1 to hosts Brazil four years ago.

-There is a sense of now-or-never for the Balkans nation at this tournament, in stark contrast to Nigeria, who brought the competition's youngest squad to Russia.
+There is a sense of now-or-never for the Balkans nation at this tournament and Modric said his side would lift their game when they meet Lionel Messi's Argentina in their next match.

+"It's going to be a very difficult match.
+They have huge amounts of quality, but this win will really boost our confidence and we are going to up our game."

+Nigeria have brought the competition's youngest squad to Russia and at times the experience gap showed.

 Just after the half-hour mark, Mandzukic, industrious in his hold-up play, chested a Andrej Kramaric cross back to Ante Rebic, whose fizzing shot was blocked.
 The resulting corner saw Rebic return the favour with a near-post flick on met by a diving Mandzukic.